 Bunge is committed to respecting and promoting universally accepted standards of human rights within our operations and across our supply chains.
-Although Bunge does not own farms or plantations, we recognize the possibility of negative human rights impacts in our supply chain and take our responsibility to respect human rights very seriously.
 As a global company we believe that we can play a positive role in advancing the wellbeing of our employees, customers, people working in our supply chains, and in the communities where we operate.
-Bunge expects our supply chain partners and business partners to adhere to the principles in our Code of Conduct, including the commitment to uphold human rights, to treat their employees with dignity and respect and to comply with applicable employment laws.
+Examples of our efforts to assess potential human rights risks include periodic and ongoing assessments of our global operations, national level assessments and supplier specific diligence.
+Bunge expects our supply chain partners and business partners to adhere to the principles in our Code of Conduct and our Supplier Code of Conduct, including the commitment to uphold human rights, to treat their employees with dignity and respect and to comply with applicable employment laws.

-In Australia, Bunge Australia has continued to take steps to identify risk of modern slavery practices in its operations and supply chain primarily having regard to the sector and geographic origin of the products and services it acquires.
-The main areas that Bunge Australia has identified in its supply chain as being potentially more susceptible to modern slavery risk relate to suppliers in the following categories:
+As examples of assessment of risks at national levels in Australia, Canada and Switzerland, Bunge Australia, Bunge Canada and Bunge Loders Croklaan Canada Inc., and Bunge S.A., have all continued to take steps to identify risk of modern slavery and child labor practices in their operations and supply chain.
+This analysis is done primarily having regard to the sector and geographic origin of the products and services the entities acquire.
+The main areas these entities have identified to be potentially more susceptible to modern slavery or child labor risk relate to suppliers in the following categories:

-- (i) origination of grains labor on grains growing farms; - (ii) logistics supply of road and rail transport, shipping agents; and - (iii) storage and handling supply of materials, supplies, equipment, workforce labor, maintenance and transportation of products.
+- (i) origination of grains labor on grains growing farms; - (ii) origination of palm -labor on plantations; - (iii) logistics supply of road and rail transport, shipping agents; and - (iv) storage and handling supply of materials, supplies, equipment, workforce labor, maintenance, and transportation of products.